mikolasan/mikolasan.github.io/src/markdown/science/explain-like-i-am-5-how-to-use-pytorch.md

 > NN learns **how to learn** linear regression, decision trees, 2-layer ReLU nets 😲 furthermore: outperforms XGBoost, does Lasso in one-pass, seems not to rely on nearest-neighbor.

 It refers to [this work](https://arxiv.org/abs/2208.01066).
-I look carefully through the artcicle.
+I look carefully through the article.
 The example looks simple, and I want to play with linear approximation and find its limitation.
 Good thing they published [model and training scripts](https://github.com/dtsip/in-context-learning).

 At work we recently deployed POS (point of sale) software written in Python.
 Web server, DB connector, abstract classes, function decorators.
 It is great.
 Python is great.
 But when I read implementation of a ML algorithm from this paper I’m starting to hate Python.

 ## Prerequisites